-Bigfork Valley Diabetes Center of Excellence
+Bigfork Valley Diabetes Center

-"The mission of the Bigfork Valley Diabetes Center of Excellence is to provide unique educational opportunities and resources that will effectively encourage healthy choices, inspire confidence and independence in our clients, and contribute to their success in preventing and managing diabetes."
+"The mission of the Bigfork Valley Diabetes Center is to provide unique educational opportunities and resources that will effectively encourage healthy choices, inspire confidence and independence in our clients, and contribute to their success in preventing and managing diabetes."

 Our team approach follows the National Standards of Care set by the American Diabetes Association and the Education Recognition program.
 We encourage our patients to develop and possess the seven self-care behaviors of diabetes care which are: healthy eating, being active, taking medications, monitoring, problem solving, healthy coping and risk reduction.